Cryogenic Dark Matter Search: History

 Bolometric detection of neutrinos with semiconductors at low temperature was first proposed by Blas Cabrera, Lawrence M. Krauss, and Frank Wilczek, and a similar method was proposed for WIMP detection by Mark Goodman and Edward Witten.

-CDMS I collected WIMP search data in a shallow underground site (called SUF, Stanford Underground Facility) at Stanford University 1998–2002.
+CDMS I collected WIMP search data in a shallow underground site (called SUF, Stanford Underground Facility) at Stanford University during 1998–2002.
 CDMS II operated (with collaboration from the University of Minnesota) in the Soudan Mine from 2003 to 2009 (data taking 2006–2008).
-The newest experiment, SuperCDMS (or SuperCDMS Soudan), with interleaved electrodes, more mass, and even better background rejection was taking data at Soudan 2011–2015.
-The series of experiments continue with SuperCDMS SNOLAB, currently (2018) under construction in SNOLAB and to be completed in the early 2020s.
+The SuperCDMS (or SuperCDMS Soudan) experiment, with interleaved electrodes, more mass, and even better background rejection was taking data at Soudan during 2011–2015.
+The series of experiments continues with SuperCDMS SNOLAB, with construction in SNOLAB due to be completed in 2026.

 The series of experiments also includes the CDMSlite experiment which used SuperCDMS detectors at Soudan in an operating mode (called CDMSlite-mode) that was meant to be sensitive specifically to low-mass WIMPs.
 As the CDMS-experiment has multiple different detector technologies in use, in particular, 2 types of detectors based on germanium or silicon, respectively, the experiments derived from some specific configuration of the CDMS-experiment detectors and different data-sets thus collected are sometimes given names like CDMS Ge, CDMS Si, CDMS II Si et cetera.